SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

    If you choose not to run the migration at this step, you will again have the option to run it during the update to Angular 21.

-   The option to run this migration appears as follows:
+   During the update to Angular 20, the option to run this migration appears as follows:

    ```bash
    ❯◯ [use-application-builder] Migrate application projects to the new build system.
    ```

-   The result should appear as follows:
+   The following is an example of the result when the migration is done:

    ```json
     "projects": {